joeyginorio/learning_sysf/README.md

 The implementation of learning from types is in the function genTerms in learning.hs.
+Run the following in ghci:
 ```haskell
 genTerms TyBool [] 5
 ```
 That generates all terms of type Bool from the empty context, up to an AST size 5.

 The implementation of learning from examples is in the function lrnTerms in learning.hs.
+Run the following in ghci:
 ```haskell
 lrnTerms (TyAbs TyBool TyBool) [InTm TmTrue (Out TmTrue)] [] [] 3
 ```